 - Open it and find the See all apps option

-- Tap the three-dot menu usually found on the top right corner of your display
+- Tap the three-dot menu, usually found in the top right corner of your display

 - Tap to open Show System Apps

-- Scroll to find camera app, open it and tap on storage
+- Scroll down to find the camera app, open it and tap on storage

-- Press Clear Storage and reboot your device to check if your camera works properly now
+- Press Clear Storage and reboot your device to check if your camera is working properly now